merenlab/merenlab.org/data/micr-obs-future/index.md

 cat *_reformatted.fa > all_fasta.fa
 ```

-To check if it worked, we `grep` for the number of carrots (>) across input files VS in the all_fasta.fa file.
+To check if it worked, we `grep`ed for the number of carrots (>) across input files VS in the all_fasta.fa file.
 The values should match exactly.

 ```bash
 grep -c ">" *reformatted.fa | awk -F: '{s+=$2} END {print s}'